rsyslog/rsyslog/source/configuration/modules/mmtaghostname.rst

 ======

-In this sample, the message received is parsed by RFC5424 parser and then the HOSTNAME is overwritten and a tag is setted.
+In this sample, the message received is parsed by RFC5424 parser and then the HOSTNAME is overwritten and a tag is set.

 .. code-block:: none